-If you head to a Farmers' Market what should you look out for?
-FARMA believes their are a few simple things to look out for:
+If you head to a Farmers' Market, what should you look out for?
+FARMA believes there are a few simple things to look out for:

 You should find real life farmers trading at the market.

-If the product is not a farm product you should meet with the producer, this could be the baker, cook, curer or jam maker and they should source their ingreadiance from as local to your market as possible.
+If the product is not a farm product you should meet with the producer; this could be the baker, cook, curer or jam maker and they should source their ingredients as close to your market as possible.

-That the farmers and producers should come from your area, they should be part of your community where possible.
-Sometimes they may come from further afield but only if they cant get the products from a local producer.
+The farmers and producers should come from your area; they should be part of your community where possible.
+Sometimes they may come from farther afield but only if they can't get the products from a local producer.

-To help you as a consumer to understand quickly if you are at a "Real Farmers' Market" we have create a simple certification scheme for Farmers' Markets, this is built around 10 core principals.
+To help you, as a consumer, to know easily whether or not you are at a "real Farmers' Market" we have created a simple certification scheme for Farmers' Markets.
+This is built around ten core principles.

-If you go to a market and see our singe you know its a "real Farmers' Market.
-If it does not have the logo it may be a good idea to encourage them to get involved.
+If you go to a market and see our sign, you know it's a "real Farmers' Market".
+If it does not have the logo, it may be a good idea to encourage them to get involved.

-The 10 Core Principles of a Real Farmers’ Market
+The Ten Core Principles of a Real Farmers’ Market

 The Farmers’ Market certification provides market organisers with the licence to state that the markets they operate in are “Real Farmers’ Markets”.
-To achieve this status the market organiser or organisations must satisfy FARMA that they aim to fulfil the 10 principles of a Farmers’ Market.
+To achieve this status, the market organiser or organisations must satisfy FARMA that they aim to fulfil the ten core principles of a Farmers’ Market.
 These principles are:

 Audited:The markets are independently audited to provide customers with confidence that this is a “Real Farmers’ Market”.

-Champion the Farmers: Insures that customers get to buy directly from the farmers, growers and producers who grow and produced the products on sale.
+Champion the farmers: Insures that customers get to buy directly from the farmers, growers and producers who grew and produced the products on sale.